 2. Aqua Fischeri

 This mutation was discovered in Indonesia and later exported to the Philippines and other Asian countries.
-There are 2 variations in aqua consisting of Aqua blue1 and Aqua Blue2.
-There are some claims that there is one more variation, Aqua Homozygote, but it is unimportant.
+There are two variations of aqua: Aqua Blue1 and Aqua Blue2.
+Some claim that there is one more variation, Aqua Homozygote, but it is unimportant.

 Another interesting option is transmutation to other sub-species, and this only exists now, even if only hybrids are more inclined towards aqua personatus.